-When you have a customer asking to buy from you, particularly when you haven't had to do any (or minimal) sales activity to attract that potential customer, the golden rule is to make it easy for them to complete the purchase.
-A customer who is ready to buy and needs no advertising or sales effort is surely a prize customer?
+When you have a customer asking to buy from you, particularly when you haven't had to do much sales activity to attract them, the golden rule is to make it easy for them to complete the purchase.
+A customer who is ready to buy is surely a prize customer?
 Not always, as this personal experience illustrates

-"I was trying to organise a flat in London (as well as my home), as I was spending so much time in London, and became fed up of staying in hotels.
-A number of letting agents were contacted with a brief, and a number of viewings were arranged.
-A letting agent informed me that he had a flat which fitted almost exactly my requirements, whereas all the other flats offered involved compromise somewhere.
+"I was trying to organise a flat in London, as I was spending so much time there and became fed up of staying in hotels.
+A number of letting agents were contacted with a brief, and viewings were arranged.
+A letting agent informed me that he had a flat which fitted my requirements almost exactly, whereas all the other flats offered involved compromise.

 "If they had got their act together, I would have moved in weeks earlier and they would have gained an extra month's rent, but instead the property sat empty.